WING-NUS/scisumm-corpus/README.md

 For more details, see the Contents Section at the bottom of this Readme.
 To know how this corpus was constructed, please see ./docs/corpusconstruction.txt

-The CLSumm-2017 task is open for registration!
-It will be collocated with ACM SIGIR 2017, Tokyo, Japan.
+The CL-SciSumm 2017 task is open for registration!
+It will be collocated with <a href="http://sigir.org/sigir2017/">ACM SIGIR</a> 2017, Tokyo, Japan.
 <a href="http://wing.comp.nus.edu.sg/cl-scisumm2017">Go to task website</a>.<br>
 Register your team now via <a href ="https://easychair.org/conferences/?conf=birndl2017">easychair</a>

-If you use the data and publish please let us know and cite our task overview paper:<br>
+If you use the data and publish please let us know and cite our CL-SciSumm 2016 task overview paper:<br>
 @inproceedings{jaidka2016overview,<br>
 title={Overview of the CL-SciSumm 2016 Shared Task},<br>
 author={Jaidka, Kokil and Chandrasekaran, Muthu Kumar and Rustagi, Sajal and Kan, Min-Yen},<br>